Over-breeding and inbreeding: Not cool, not cute. π§¬πΆπ±π°πΎ

-Join the pack in preventing birth defects and giving pets the life they deserve!
+Join the pack in giving pets the life they deserve!

 Common Causes of Pet Birth Defects